Alfred Oppenheim (chemist): Art Lover and Collector

 At the beginning of the 20th century, Oppenheim gave concerts with pieces by Johann Sebastian Bach, Alexandre Guilmant, Jules Mouquet und César Franck in his private apartment.
 He played on an Art Harmonium that came from the company of his friend Alphonse Mustel (1873-1936).

 As Oppenheim was a successful entrepreneur, he could follow his passion as a collector of art and books.
 He had a preference for paintings of the Dutch Golden Age.
 The art historian and specialist in Dutch painting, Max Jakob Friedländer, advised him to build his collection with works by Thomas Wijck, Adriaen van de Venne and Jan Steen.
-After the Machtergreifung of the Nazis Oppenheim's collection was disbanded.
-It has to be attributed to the so-called looted art.
+After the Nazis seized power, Oppenheim's collection was disbanded and looted.
 Parts of it went on sale, parts disappeared in foreign ownership.

 The end

 After his marriage in 1919, Oppenheim officially withdrew from Judaism.
 This did not prevent the Nazi rulers to stop his jewish business in the context of the Aryanization.
 The company Dr. Alfred Oppenheim ceased to exist at the end of 1939.
 The next year, the liquidation of the Erste Rixdorfer Glühkörper-Fabrik Alschweig & Co. was completed.
 In 1940 - under massive pressure from the Nazis - the so-called miscegenation with his Protestant wife Frieda was annulled.

-In the final years of his life Oppenheim was forced to Unfree labour in a Berlin chemical factory.
+In the final years of his life, Oppenheim was forced to Unfree labour in a Berlin chemical factory.
 He died in the Jewish Hospital in Berlin and was buried in the Weißensee Cemetery on 20 May 1943.